 - 5% of the total loan amount if the loan amount is $20,000 or more, or

 - the lesser of 8% of the total loan amount or $1,000 for a loan amount less than $20,000 (the dollar figures are adjusted annually).

 3. The credit transaction documents permit the creditor to charge or collect a prepayment penalty more than 36 months after the loan closes or permit such fees or penalties to exceed, in the aggregate, more than 2% of the amount prepaid.

 What Is a Material Violation of TILA and HOEPA?

 To be able to rescind your loan, you must also show that the lender materially violated the law—in plain English, that it violated a significant provision of the law.

 Material violations of TILA.
 Lenders violate this law when they don’t make the disclosures it requires, including the annual percentage rate, the finance charge, the amount financed, the total payments, the payment schedule, and more.
 Typically, these terms are found in a document called a Truth in Lending Disclosure Statement.
 The numbers on this disclosure statement must be accurate to within very narrow tolerances.
 Depending on the type of loan, the disclosed annual percentage rate (APR) must be within one-eighth of one percentage point of the actual APR.
 The total finance charge cannot be understated by more than $100 in most cases and by not more than $35 if the creditor has started foreclosure proceedings.

 Material violations of HOEPA.
 The violations must be something that deprived you of the benefits of HOEPA.
 A lender that makes a HOEPA loan must comply with various notice provisions.
-The lender is also prohibited from including certain mortgage terms, such as balloon payment features (subject to some exceptions) and prepayment penalties.

 Who Can Be Held Responsible for TILA and HOEPA Violations?